CivicActions/ssp-toolkit/docs/ssp.md

 #### LINCS specific control or LINCS Responsibility

-When entering a user account password upon initial login to lincs.ed.gov, all users must comply with the following strict password policies, which are enforced by the website's software configuration:
+When entering a user account password upon initial login to lincs.ed.gov, all users must comply with the following password policies, which are enforced by the website's software configuration:

+* Password must be at least 14 characters in length.

+* Password must contain at least one digit.

-* Password must contain at least one punctuation (not whitespace or an alphanumeric) character.
+* Password must contain at least one special character (not whitespace or an alphanumeric).

 * Password must contain at least one uppercase character.

 * Password must contain at least one lowercase character.

-* Password must be at least 15 characters in length.

-* Password must contain at least one digit.